-Do I owe capital gains tax on my property?
+Do I pay capital gains tax on property?

 Our short video explains how CGT on property works.